aldaris/opensso/extensions/spring2provider/example/readme.txt

     the OpenSSO configuration need an unique authetication.
 And if the user log out from one, then the another application has the session expired too.

-    - Authoritation management.- It is defined in OpenSSO manager application for every application which is in the security realm.
+    - Authorization management.- It is defined in OpenSSO manager application for every application which is in the security realm.

 Layout